2016choang/HackTJ/README.md

 and pay for their items with a connected bank account (using CapitalOne's Nessie API).
 Participating stores would be able to view and maintain databases of their products to track purchases and ensure no theft has occured.

-This project was created during HackTJ 2016 using PhoneGap, HTML, CSS, JavaScript, PHP, and SQL.
+This project was created during HackTJ 2016 using PhoneGap, HTML, CSS, JavaScript, PHP, and SQLite3.